Best Networking Apps for Events in 2025

 Lunchclub | Professional 1:1s | No | Persistent | Scheduled | Standard | Partial

-What to Look for in an Event Networking App
+What to look for in an event networking app

-Privacy model: Does the app retain your data after the event?
+Privacy model: does the app retain your data after the event?
 For most social events, you don't want a permanent record of your attendance and connections.

-Consent mechanism: How does the app prevent unsolicited contact?
+Consent mechanism: how does the app prevent unsolicited contact?
 Look for mutual-interest models where both parties must indicate willingness to connect.

-Ease of use: Will attendees actually download and use it?
+Ease of use: will attendees actually download and use it?
 Heavy onboarding kills adoption.

-Organiser dependency: Can attendees use it without the organiser having deployed it?
+Organiser dependency: can attendees use it without the organiser having deployed it?
 Independence matters for any event that hasn't invested in event tech.

 FirstMove is the only app in this list that scores well on all five for consumer social events.

-Event networking is a natural space for a different model: you're here for this event, you want to connect with interesting people who are also here, and when it's over, the digital trace should go with it.
+Event networking is a natural fit for a different model: you're here for this event, you want to connect with interesting people who are also here, and when it's over, the digital trace should go with it.

-For UK Events Specifically
+For UK events specifically

 FirstMove was built with this context in mind.
 It's UK-focused in its design and market approach, while being globally available.